Close Icon

 Tripadvisor 4/5– Bar / British / Pub– £

-Another favourite for proper pub-grub, The Royal Oak is a 17th century pub situated within the main square of Cartmel.
+Another favourite for proper pub-grub, The Royal Oak is a Grade II listed building, 17th century pub situated within the main square of Cartmel.

-One of the more laid-back places to eat on our list, The Royal Oak takes pride in being a simple community pub.
+One of the more laid-back places to eat on our list, The Royal Oak takes pride in being a simple community pub, operated by Fell Brewery in the village.

 View this post on Instagram